 New shooters face a much bigger dilemma when it comes to choosing their first gun than those did in days gone by.
-Shoppers are faced with so many options now… and what’s more, many of the choices are actually good choices.
+Shoppers are confronted with so many choices now… and what’s more, many of those choices are actually good choices.
 It can be overwhelming, for sure.

 Despite the challenge, a purchase is eventually made based on recommendations, look, feel, price and (hopefully) first-hand experience.
 Let me just say, any money you spend renting and actually shooting guns that interest you is often well worth the extra expense.
 Nothing tells the tale quite like how a gun actually feels to shoot!

 After some time, though, you reach a point with that new gun where you wonder if a different choice might serve you better.
 More to the point, you may be tempted to think that a different gun would allow you to shoot better.